soub4i/figma-tailwindcss-config-plugin/README.md

 # Figma + Tailwindcss = <3

-This prpject is a small plugin for Figma to generate easily tailwindcss config file.
+This project is a small plugin for Figma to generate easily tailwind css config file directly from design.

 ## Quickstart